umardraz/Postfix-vManager/Postfix-vManager-Ubuntu.rst

 5. Postfix and Dovecot
 ======================

-Let's start the Webserver (Apache) installation with PHP support.
+Let's start the Mail server Installation.

 ::